Title 902 | Chapter 020 | Regulation 150REG

 Policies.(a)

 Administrative policies.
-The licensee shall adopt written administrative policies covering all aspects of the center's operation, to include:1.
+The licensee shall adopt written administrative policies covering all aspects of the center's operation, and shall include:1.

-A description of referral linkages with physician(s), inpatient facilities and other providers;3.
+A description of referral linkages with providers and inpatient facilities;3.

 Policies and procedures for the guidance and control of personnel performances;4.